ruby/www.ruby-lang.org/en/news/_posts/2014-02-24-ruby-1-9-3-p545-is-released.md

 ---

 Happy birthday, Ruby!
-Today Feb.
-24th is the 21th anniversary of Ruby.
+Today, Feb.
+24th, is the 21st anniversary of Ruby.
 In commemoration of it, Ruby 1.9.3-p545 is released.

 This is the last ordinal release of Ruby 1.9.3.
-It means that Ruby 1.9.3 goes into the state of the security maintenance phase, and will never be released unless any critical regression or security issue will be found.
+It means that Ruby 1.9.3 goes into the state of the security maintenance phase, and will never be released unless any critical regressions or security issues are found.
-This phase is planed to be maintained for 1 year.
+This phase is planned to be maintained for 1 year.
 Then, maintenance of Ruby 1.9.3 will be ended at Feb.
 24th, 2015.

 This release includes many bugfixes.